 Other business expenses that could be deducted are things like advertising costs, business insurance, rent, education, meals and more.
 It is important to research the necessary guidelines to see which ones you qualify for.

-Knowing which taxes you’re responsible for as a self-employed worker is a lot to manage, not to mention finding new business, maintaining the quality of your product and everything else that goes into working for yourself.
+Knowing which taxes you’re responsible for as a self-employed worker is a lot to manage–especially if you’re busy finding new business, maintaining the quality of your product and everything else that goes into working for yourself.
 That’s all the more reason to use TaxSlayer Self-Employed.
 TaxSlayer makes it easy to complete your forms, calculate your tax, and claim all the tax deductions and credits you deserve–at a fraction of the cost of the competition.
 Start using TaxSlayer for free today.